redjax/ansible_homelab/docs/src/index.md

     Until this message is removed, some of the commands and setup instructions may no longer work.

 I manage my homelab with Ansible.
 I've put together [a Github repository](https://github.com/redjax/Ansible) with the collections, roles, and playbooks I use to maintain configurations across my whole homelab.

+Check the [quick setup guide](./setup/quick_setup) for step-by-step instructions to get started, or read the more in-depth [setup docs](./setup) for explanations on the steps detailed in the quick setup docs.